- Model Standards of Practice

 College Contact: Pharmacy Practice

 Documentation is a key element of every health profession’s standard of practice and one of the most basic professional responsibilities.
-A member demonstrates accountability and responsibility for their actions, and evidence of the application of their medication and medication therapy management expertise, through documentation.
+A registrant demonstrates accountability and responsibility for their actions, and evidence of the application of their medication and medication therapy management expertise, through documentation.
 Documentation should be organized in such a manner that all professional actions on behalf of a patient are accurately described.

-Documentation supports the inter- and intra- professional delivery of patient care, and demonstrates a member’s professional judgment through the interventions and recommendations made on behalf of the patient.1Consistent documentation of patient contacts in the context of medication therapy management leads to improved continuity of care through the availability of up-to-date therapeutic information within a practice location and within the context of the circle of care.2Continuity of care in the treatment of chronic health conditions, such as diabetes, is associated with lower health care costs and higher patient satisfaction.3
+Documentation supports the inter- and intra- professional delivery of patient care, and demonstrates a registrant’s professional judgment through the interventions and recommendations made on behalf of the patient.1Consistent documentation of patient contacts in the context of medication therapy management leads to improved continuity of care through the availability of up-to-date therapeutic information within a practice location and within the context of the circle of care.2Continuity of care in the treatment of chronic health conditions, such as diabetes, is associated with lower health care costs and higher patient satisfaction.3

 - Patient records support the continuity of care and collaboration between and among health professionals;